Kimserey/BlogArchive/20160830_bring_internationalization_websharper.md

 # Bring internationalization (i18n) to your WebSharper webapps in FSharp

-When working on webapps which need to be used by international clients, it is important to provide i18n.
+When working on webapps which need to be used by international clients, it is important to provide internationalization (i18n).
-I18n is the process of developing applications web/desktop/mobile which provide an easy way to change language and culture to be localized to different markets.
+I18n is the process of developing web/desktop/mobile applications which provide an easy way to change language and culture to be localized to different markets.
-Google translate is not enough to provide a safe and complete translation and adptation to different culures/markets.
-For example, the English market has a different language, date format and number format than the French market.
+For example, English and French markets have different language, date format and number format.
-Integrating i18n would mean providing a way to switch between English and French and therefore changed the texts of the webapp from English to French and also respect date and number formats.
+The webapp needs to provide a way to switch texts and respect date and number formats.

 So today I will show you how you can bring i18n to your WebSharper webapp.
 This post is composed by three parts